The Weekly Buzz with Bee

 Bee came with a few quirks—water crossings and shadows were no-go zones.
 But yesterday, we had a breakthrough:

-💪 She calmly crossed the scary no-water creek THREE times—with me on her back!
-No jumping, no hesitation—just pure confidence.
+She calmly crossed the scary no-water creek THREE times (and with me on her back)!
+No jumping, no hesitation, just pure confidence.

 She’s settling in, learning, and growing as am I, and I’m beyond grateful to have her as the first of many in the Wise Market herd, thanks to patrons, collectors, and friends like you! 💛